joshuaulrich/fosstrading/content/post/xts-0-13-0-on-cran.md

 <!--more-->

-For some reason, I decided it was a good idea to go through the oldest GitHub issues and decide whether they should be fixed or closed without being fixed.
+For some reason, I decided it was a good idea to go through the oldest GitHub issues and determine whether they should be fixed or closed without being fixed.
 Some of the GitHub issues are open issues from when xts was still on R-Forge!
 The oldest issue fixed in this release was opened on 2013-09-15, and another one was opened on 2014-03-09!
 Better late than never I guess. ;-)

 ### New Features